Pupil Premium Champion - Mrs Richards

 - Developing sensory motor programme to impact on behaviour for learning (regular physical fitness programme)

-- Family engagement and attendance (breakfast club, homework support, pastoral support, transition support)
+- Family engagement and attendance (out of school clubs, homework support, pastoral support, transition support)

 Mrs Power is the Governor responsible for monitoring and oversight of the Pupil Premium Children.
 She meets regularly with Mrs Greer our Pupil Premium Champions to discuss the school's strategy for pupil premium children and monitors the spending.